Elderton Winemaking Excellence Scholarship

 What is the Elderton Winemaking Excellence Scholarship?

-The Ashmead family (owner and operators of Elderton Wines) take great pride in the Barossa and place special importance on their role in keeping a unique balance between tradition, history, evolution, development and conservation of the surrounding region.
-Their belief and commitment to the Barossa area is so important they excitedly want to share this passion.
-Family and staff of Elderton’s contribute a great deal to the Barossa region through their work on a range of local boards and committees, all sharing the importance of hard work and comradery – the true Barossa spirit.
-Giving back to the community in which Elderton operates is a major priority whilst celebrating everything they get from the Barossa, sharing its story, regional history and character.
+The Ashmead family (owner and operators of Elderton Wines) take great pride in the Barossa region.
+Keeping the balance between tradition, history, evolution, development and conservation of the region is important to Elderton Wines.
+Family and staff of Elderton contribute a great deal to the Barossa region.
+They work on local boards and committees, sharing the importance of hard work and comradery – the true Barossa spirit.
+Giving back to the Barossa community is a priority.
+Elderton also celebrate all they get from the Barossa, sharing its story, history and character.

-Previous recipients of the scholarship have acknowledged the importance of the opportunity to learn from and work in the environment of a highly regarded, family owned Barossa winery.
+Previous recipients have welcomed the opportunity to work in the environment of a respected family-owned Barossa winery.

-Who does the Elderton Wine Excellence Scholarship assist?
+Who does the Elderton Winemaking Excellence Scholarship assist?

-The Elderton scholarship is targeted at students currently enrolled in an undergraduate winemaking degree.
-Its focus is on highly motivated, successful students who are interested in pursuing a career within the wine industry, with a preference for the Barossa region.
+The Elderton scholarship is open to highly motivated students currently enrolled in an undergraduate winemaking degree.
+Its focus is on students wanting in a career in the wine industry, with a preference for the Barossa.

-The Elderton scholarships assists students undertaking a Bachelor of Oenology (Winemaking) to develop industry skills by supporting them in their studies both financially and through industry engagement.
+The Elderton scholarship is open to students in any year of a Bachelor of Oenology (Winemaking) or Bachelor of Viticulture.
+It assists students to develop industry skills by supporting them both financially and through industry engagement.